How to Calculate Credit Utilization Ratio?

-A lower credit utilization ratio implies that a borrower is utilizing less of the available credit, which is often seen as an indication of prudent credit use.
-On the other side, a high credit usage ratio suggest that a borrower is using credit beyond the means and more prone to make late payments or go into default.
+A lower credit utilization ratio implies that a borrower is utilizing less available credit, often seen as an indication of prudent credit use.
+Conversely, a high credit usage ratio suggests that a borrower uses credit beyond the means and is more prone to make late payments or default.

 1. Gather and Add All the Revolving Credit Balances.